vpistis/OrganizeMediaFiles/README.md

 ## Requirements

-In order to use the script, is necessary install at least [exiftool](https://exiftool.org/)
+In order to use the script, is necessary install at least [exiftool](https://exiftool.org/).
+Also install all `requirements.txt`

 ### Debian based